Gilles Peterson: DJ

 From his early teens, Peterson played at local South London wine bars and clubs as part of the burgeoning jazz funk scene.
 He then started playing back rooms and weekenders across London and the South East gaining inspiration from Manchester's legendary Berlin club, among others.
 These steps led to him becoming part of different scenes, including upstairs at the Electric Ballroom in Camden, the WAG Club in Soho and Special Branch in London Bridge, while putting on his own events in partnership with other DJs such as Chris Bangs.

 Of these regular sessions, some of the most influential were the Sunday afternoon residency at Dingwalls in Camden, which runs to this day, the Monday night "That's How It Is" sessions at Bar Rumba, as well as Babylon at Heaven, Fez, Talkin Loud at the Fridge and his long association with Plastic People.

 In addition to his UK activities, Peterson began playing regularly in Europe, with seminal residencies at Soul Seduction in Vienna and Beat Box in Wuppertal, as well as regular visits to Japan, Australia and America.

-From these foundations, Peterson has built a worldwide following for his unique take on club culture and the dance floor in which disparate genres can live next to each other with ease.